 - Anti-Climax: Typically, shows will end with some sort of confrontation or right in the midst of that season's climax.
 Very few follow this series style of resolving every single major conflict and leaving no unanswered questions for next season...

 - Artifact Title: Even the show knows this.
-The title gag on a recent episode?
+The title gag on a Christmas Episode?
 "All I want for Christmas is a new title".
 Shortly followed in their episode after New Years with the resolutions "Embrace our stupid title & lose six pounds".

 - And shortly followed after that in "Lost Children", in which Barb stops Jules and comments that she use to be one of them (a cougar).
 Jules replies that that's not her any more and dryly snarks that maybe she should just change her name.
 Same episode then has the title gag be "Do we have to do this joke forever?"